-There is another option for this walk which misses out the field crossing and instead follows the Grassyards Road to Bringan Ford.
+There is another option for this walk which misses out the field crossing and stiles, instead following the Grassyards Road to Bringan Ford.
 It is slightly longer but easier.
-Click HERE for details.

 I wanted to go a quick walk this morning before a kiddies birthday party late afternoon and I was super happy when Nathan asked to come with me!
 I chose to check out this walk into Craufurdland Estate for a few reasons: I’d never been out that way before, I was taking a walking group there in a few days and wanted to be sure of the route, it’s muddiness and so on, and I knew it was close enough to home and short enough that Nathan would manage it.